Robin’s Egg Blue Peanut Butter Easter Eggs (Think Reese’s)

 1. You’ll want to chill the peanut butter mixture for about 30 minutes before molding it into egg shapes.
 Chilling the peanut butter mixture will make it easier to shape the eggs.
 Once the mixture has reached room temperature, the eggs will start to lose their shape.

 3. To coat the eggs, you’ll insert a toothpick into one end of the eggs before dipping them in the chocolate.
-When you remove the toothpicks, it leaves a small visible hole in the end of the egg.
+When you remove the toothpicks, it leaves a small visible hole at the end of the egg.
 If the blemish bothers you, you can dip your finger in the chocolate, wipe it on the egg, and cover the hole.
 Or, you can use a small artist’s paintbrush dipped in the chocolate and cover the hole.

-4. There will be pooling of the chocolate underneath some of the eggs.
+4. There will be some pooling of the chocolate underneath some of the eggs.
 You can easily remove some of the pooling by using a small knife to cut away the excess chocolate.

 You’ll need a few kitchen tools for this easy recipe